-- 1. Make diligent efforts to obtain the arrested person's criminal history (arrests and convictions) by checking NCIC, state criminal history databases, driver and vehicle services, and any local databases. - 2.
-Review CAD reports and any protection order affidavits unrelated to current event, if available. - 3.
-Review past bail evaluations conducted on the defendant, if any. - 4.
-Review presentence investigation summaries of violence and abuse, if available (see sample HDVS). - 5.
-Make diligent efforts to obtain information from the victim directly or through the local advocacy program if the victim has given permission to share information.
+1. Make diligent efforts to obtain the arrested person's criminal history (arrests and convictions) by checking NCIC, state criminal history databases, protection order registries, firearms and concealed carry permit registries, driver and vehicle services, and any local databases.
+Determine whether the arrested person is subject to an active protection order.

+- 2. Determine whether the current case, and, to the extent possible, any previous cases, includes the use or threatened use of firearms. - 3.
+Review Computer Aided Dispatch (CAD) reports and any protection order affidavits unrelated to current event, if available. - 4.
+Review past bail evaluations conducted on the defendant, if any. - 5.
+Review presentence investigation summaries of violence and abuse, if available (see sample HDVS). - 6.
+Make diligent efforts to obtain information from the victim.
+Communicate in the victim's preferred language and method of communication in accordance with agency policy and Appendix 1H: Training Memo: Building Language Access for the Deaf Community into the Criminal Legal System Response to Domestic Violence.
 Contact the victim to assist in determining the circumstances, context and severity of the case, the victim's opinion about what pre-trial release conditions are most likely to address safety needs, and to refer to other community resources (see Appendix 1A: Practitioners' Guide to Risk and Danger in Domestic Violence Cases). - a.
 Attempt to contact the victim at all numbers provided in the law enforcement report.
 In general, use the following script: "This is (bail evaluator's name) from (agency) calling for (victim's name) regarding (defendant's name).
 It is important that I talk with you as soon as possible.
 Please call me at (number) at your earliest convenience.
 If you receive a voice mail, please leave your name and phone number and a good time to reach you.
 Thank you."
 If the victim does not speak English, access interpreter services per agency protocol. - b.
-If unable to reach the victim directly, contact the advocacy program to determine whether the agency has spoken to the victim and whether the victim has given permission to share any information. - c.
+If unable to reach the victim directly, contact the community-based advocacy program to determine whether the agency has spoken to the victim and whether the victim has given permission to share any information. - c.
 Offer to talk about concerns regarding safety, children, and financial concerns to the extent that they apply to conditions of release.
 Refer the victim to an advocate for further exploration of these issues or for other services.